General Support Program

 • Use Arts and Culture Department logo when promoting public presentation of grant-funded work

-• Complete a final report 90 days after the end of the fiscal year
+• Complete a final report 90 days after June 30, the end of the City of Phoenix fiscal year.

 • Payments are made upon completion of any pending final reports, verification of vendor registration and address, and signed grant conditions.